Servicemembers Civil Relief Act (SCRA)

 Note: Servicemembers may give up some SCRA rights if they sign a waiver during or after their military service.

-Eviction for Nonpayment of Rent: Although the SCRA does not excuse National Guard Servicemembers from paying rent, it does afford some relief if military service makes payment difficult.
-Military members and their dependents (in their own right) have some protection from eviction under the Servicemembers’ Civil Relief Act (SCRA), Section 301.
+Eviction for Nonpayment of Rent: Although the SCRA does not excuse National Guard servicemembers from paying rent, it does afford some relief if military service makes payment difficult.
+Military members and their dependents (in their own right) have some protection from eviction under the Servicemembers’ Civil Relief Act (SCRA), Section 301(50 USCS § 3951).

-Default Judgment Protection: If a default judgment is entered against a National Guard Servicemember during their active duty service or within 60 days thereafter, the SCRA allows the Servicemember to reopen that default judgment and set it aside if certain conditions are met.
+Default Judgment Protection: If a default judgment is entered against a National Guard servicemember during their active-duty service or within 60 days thereafter, the SCRA allows the servicemember to reopen that default judgment and set it aside if certain conditions are met.
+This section applies to any civil action or proceeding, including any child custody proceeding in which the defendant does not make an appearance.

 Health Insurance Reinstatement: The SCRA provides for the reinstatement of any health insurance upon termination or release from service if the insurance was in effect before such service commenced and terminated during the period of military service.

 Foreclosures: The SCRA requires a court order before the foreclosure of a mortgage entered into prior to active duty.
-This protection extends for a period of nine months from release from active duty.
+This protection extends for a period of 9 months from release from active duty.

 Seizure of Property: The SCRA requires a court order before a creditor can seize property secured by a purchase contract (specifically including automobiles) entered into prior to active duty.